 SeaTac Civic Campus

 The City of SeaTac is moving forward with a new civic campus to replace the current City Hall.
-This project would bring City and community services together in one central, accessible location—making it easier for everyone to connect with the services they need.
+This project will bring City and community services together in one central, accessible location—making it easier for everyone to connect with the services they need.

 Why develop a Civic Campus?